 City Budget

-The City budget is a continuously ongoing process throughout all 12 months of the year.
-Each department makes a diligent effort to control expenses and decrease expenses when necessary without diminishing services provided to the citizens in our community.
+The City budget is a continuous process throughout all 12 months of the year.
+Each department makes a diligent effort to control expenses without diminishing services provided to the citizens in our community.

 Budgetary Control